paketo-buildpacks/yarn-install/README.md

   # The Yarn Install buildpack supports some non-required metadata options.
   [requires.metadata]

-    # Setting the build flag to true will ensure that the Node modules and the yarn
+    # Setting the build flag to true will ensure that the node modules
-    # binary are available for subsequent buildpacks during their build phase.
+    # are available for subsequent buildpacks during their build phase.
-    # If you are writing a buildpack that needs to run a node module
+    # If you are writing a buildpack that needs a node module during
-    # or the yarn binary during its build process, this flag should be set to true.
+    # its build process, this flag should be set to true.
     build = true

-    # Setting the launch flag to true will ensure that the packages managed by
+    # Setting the launch flag to true will ensure that the packages
-    # Yarn and the yarn binary will be available for the running application.
+    # managed by Yarn are available for the running application.
 If you
-    # are writing an application that needs to run Node modules or the yarn binary
+    # are writing an application that needs node modules at runtime,
-    # at runtime, this flag should be set to true.
+    # this flag should be set to true.
     launch = true

 ```